-Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous Combatting Unreasonable Rises and Excessively (CURE) High Drug Prices Act ( S. 637 ) Requires prescription drug manufacturers to justify a price increase in "qualifying drugs" (i.e., HHS.
+Legislation Overview Report Requirements Report Content Taxes Penalties Miscellaneous Combatting Unreasonable Rises and Excessively (CURE) High Drug Prices Act ( S. 637 ) Requires prescription drug manufacturers to justify a price increase in "qualifying HHS .
 Requires HHS to notify manufacturers-and request a statement of justification-if it determines that certain price increases within the last 2 years constitute "price gouging."
-If HHS determines-after a Manufacturers.
-Provides that the required statement of justification for a price increase may include: Itemizing the components of the cost of producing the qualifying drug; Identifying the circumstances and timing of: An increase in materials/manufacturing costs that caused the price increase within the 5-year period preceding the date of HHS.
-Authorizes HHS to require a manufacturer found to have engaged in price gouging to: Reimburse consumers and third-party payors; Return to the original price for up to one year;
+Manufacturers.
+Provides that the required statement of justification for a price increase may include: Itemizing the components of the cost of producing the qualifying drug; Identifying the circumstances and timing of: An increase in materials/manufacturing costs that caused the price increase within HHS.
+Authorizes HHS to require a manufacturer found to have engaged in price gouging to: Reimburse consumers and third-party payors;